AnuragAnalog/myaws-notes/lambda/README.md

 * Click on **Create function**

 * Under the Code tab, you can see the code editor, where you can place from the file csv2table.py
+* Click on deploy to deploy the function

+As it is a serverless application, we need to create a trigger to invoke the function.
+Here, we are going to use S3 as the trigger.

+* Select the PUT event, as the trigger.
+* Give the suffix as .csv, to only invoke the function when a csv file is uploaded to the bucket.
+* Click on **Add**, to create the trigger.